SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Evaluation

 \paragraph{Multiple directories.}

-We highlight the operation overhead of evaluated filesystems by creating 1024 directories and performing operations uniformly across directories.
-Each directory contains 0.1 million files and sub-directories.
-In this setting, operations have little contention, demonstrating the best performance of filesystems.
-From the results shown in \autoref{fig:rand throughput}, we have the following observations.
+In this evaluation, clients randomly access 10 million files uniformly distributed across 1024 directories. \autoref{fig:single throughput} shows the operation throughput as the number of metadata servers increases.
+We make the following observations.

-1) {\sys} performs among the best for all operations, indicating that asynchronous metadata updates have negligible overhead in low contention scenarios.
+1) In this setting, operations have little contention and DFSs achieve optimal performance. {\sys} performs the best for all operations, indicating that asynchronous metadata updates have negligible overhead on the common path.

-2) For \emph{create} and \emph{delete}, {\sys} performs comparably to InfiniFS and better than CFS-KV.
-InfiniFS performs well as its parent-children grouping enables local execution of operations.
-CFS-KV separates file and directory so need cross-server coordination for \emph{create} and \emph{delete}, undermining its throughput.
-While {\sys} also separates file and director, asynchronous metadata updating hides the overhead, achieving comparable performance to the best.
+2) For \emph{create} and \emph{delete}, {\sys} and E-InfiniFS perform similarly and outperform E-CFS.
+E-InfiniFS performs well as its parent-children grouping enables updating the file and parent directory metadata on the same server. {\sys} achieves comparable performance since asynchronous metadata updating hides the overhead for updating directory metadata.
+In contrast, E-CFS performs worse since it separates file and parent directory metadata, requiring cross-server transactions for updates.

-3) For \emph{mkdir}, {\sys} outperforms IndexFS, InfiniFS, CFS-KV, since it hides cross-server coordination overhead with asynchronous update, while the other DFSs expose the overhead. {\sys} perform similarly with InfiniFS and CFS-KV for \emph{rmdir}, as the multicast overhead offsets the gain of asynchronous update..
-IndexFS's implementation of \emph{rmdir} is incomplete so we omit its performance.
+3) For \emph{mkdir}, {\sys} outperforms IndexFS, E-InfiniFS, and E-CFS since asynchronous updates hide cross-server coordination overhead for updating two directories' metadata on different servers, while the other DFSs need to use distributed transactions.
+For \emph{rmdir}, {\sys} performs similarly to E-InfiniFS and E-CFS, as the multicast overhead offsets the gain of asynchronous updates.
+IndexFS's implementation of \emph{rmdir} is incomplete, so its results are omitted.

-4) All DFSs except Ceph scale well for \emph{stat} and \emph{statdir} as their partitioning strategies can balance the load in low contention.
-IndexFS's bottleneck after 8 servers is its LibFS fails to generate enough pressure on the servers with our 3 client machines.
-With more client machines, it should scale.